 As the co-founder of the Integrative Medicine educational initiative at Georgetown University School of Medicine, Dr. Amri has been the head of the Integrative Medicine graduate program since its launch in 2003 and currently serves as the Director of the Master of Science Program.
 Dr. Amri’s research is focused on bridging evidence-based Integrative Medicine and biomedical research.
 She has investigated the effects and molecular mechanisms of herbal products on prostate and breast cancer and the mechanisms underlying the effects of acupuncture in reducing stress.

-As the co-director and co-founder of the Physiology/Integrative Medicine graduate program, Dr. Amri has taught a significant number of students in classroom and laboratory settings, spanning undergraduate, graduate, doctoral, and post-doctoral levels.
-Dr. Amri’s scholarly activities are marked by her published work in peer-reviewed journals, presentations at national and international conferences, and authorship of a book, several book chapters, and reviews.
-Her research has attracted funds from both federal and private sectors.
+In her capacity as an educator, she has taught hundreds of students in classroom and laboratory settings at the undergraduate, graduate, doctoral, and post-doctoral levels.
+She has received research and educational funding from both government and private sectors.
+Her scholarly activities are represented by her published work in peer-reviewed journals, presentations at national and international conferences, and authorship of several book chapters, multiple reviews, as well as books on Molecular Medicine and Avicenna’s Medicine.